 The PRC government regulates the telecommunications and internet industry, including software industry, through strict business licensing requirements and other government regulations.
 These laws and regulations also include limitations on foreign ownership of PRC companies that engage in software business.
 The Company, AI Plus, Zhizhen Technology, are considered as foreign invested enterprises.
-To comply with these regulations, the Group conducts the majority of its activities in PRC through its VIE, Shanghai Xiao-i, and its subsidiaries.
+To comply with these regulations, the Group conducts the majority of its activities in PRC through Shanghai Xiao-i (the "VIE"), and the VIE's subsidiaries.

-Zhizhen Technology has entered into the following contractual arrangements with Shanghai Xiao-i and 61 of its shareholders, whom together hold 100% equity interest in Shanghai Xiao-i, that enable the Group to (i) have power to direct the activities that most significantly affect the performance of Shanghai Xiao-i and its subsidiaries, and (ii) receive the benefits of Shanghai Xiao-i and its subsidiaries that could be significant to Shanghai Xiao-i and its subsidiaries.
-The Company is fully and exclusively responsible for the management of Shanghai Xiao-i and its subsidiaries, absorbs all risk of losses of Shanghai Xiao-i and its subsidiaries and has the exclusive right to exercise all voting rights of Shanghai Xiao-i's shareholders.
-Therefore, the Group, through its wholly owned subsidiaries AI Plus and Zhizhen Technology, has been determined to be the primary beneficiary of Shanghai Xiao-i and its subsidiaries and has consolidated Shanghai Xiao-i's and its subsidiaries' assets, liabilities, results of operations, and cash flows in the accompanying consolidated financial statements.
+The currently effective contractual arrangements, as described in more detail below, by and among Zhizhen Technology, the VIE, and 61 of the VIE's shareholders include (i) certain exclusive call option agreement, proxy agreement and share interest pledge agreement, that enable the Company to exercise operational control over the VIE, and (ii) exclusive business cooperation agreement, that enable the Company to realize substantially all of the economic risks and benefits arising from Shanghai Xiao-i.
+Therefore, the Group, through its wholly owned subsidiaries AI Plus and Zhizhen Technology, has been determined to be the primary beneficiary of Shanghai Xiao-i and its subsidiaries for accounting purposes and has consolidated Shanghai Xiao-i's and its subsidiaries' assets, liabilities, results of operations, and cash flows in the accompanying consolidated financial statements.